Skip to main content

 print("Hello, world!")

-The function body is indented and can have multiple lines.
+The function body can also have multiple lines:

 def average(numbers):